usaid-cs/yesterday-i-learned/random.md

 - You can boil potatoes, it's faster.
 - Recipe delivery packages like HelloFresh and Blue Apron [have a gross amount of packaging waste](https://www.youtube.com/watch?v=mGK86tWMFjk), even excluding the box and the ice packs: recipe paper, insulation, boxes in boxes, thicker bags for vegetables, a separate bag for two olives...
 - You're supposed to use a stack for checking whether a bunch of brackets match up with each other correctly.
 Alternatively, if you are skilled, prove that a `count('[') == count(']')` check is sufficient if the string starts with `[` and ends with `]`.
-- [The Chinese social credit system](https://www.businessinsider.com/china-social-credit-system-punishments-and-rewards-explained-2018-4) prevents people with low scores to: book flights/trains, get fast Internet, get your kids into the best schools, get the best jobs, book the best hotels, and so on.
-There is no numeric "score" yet, though, just a blacklist.
 - Summing up [modern web development](https://www.sonniesedge.co.uk/talks/dear-developer): JS being required by default means it is overused, and used for the wrong things.
 "Yes, it's technically amazing to ... have your JS build a content page, but it's utterly over-engineered and impractical for most occasions (where HTML should be served as HTML)."
 Requiring JS to serve a page means the robustness goes missing, since users can disable JS.
 Also: developers make pages like everyone has unlimited fast Internet.
 - Reusable "cling film" can be made with beeswax.
 - [HEPA filters filter away stuff larger than 0.1 microns.](https://dengarden.com/cleaning/How-to-Get-Rid-of-Smoke-Smell) Carbon filters filter out stuff that is smaller.